 The Friends sponsor at least one event per year, typically in the fall semester, and other social and networking events with current MLIS students and alums.

-This fall, join us in welcoming Professor Sarah Park Dahlen from the St. Kate's MLIS Program who will speak on:
+This fall, we welcomed Professor Sarah Park Dahlen from the St. Kate's MLIS Program who spoke about diversity in youth literature.
+For more about the event, read below.

 Diversity in Youth Literature: History, Context and Issues